tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 **Ca5**
 <img src="/img/ca5.png" width="320" height="320" />

-One of the organizers of ESC TRAX (my first EP was released here), ca5 san, who is also a major figure in chipbreak, is actually from Sapporo!
-So I decided to have someone from Sapporo join us...!
+One of the organizers of ESC TRAX (my first EP was released there), ca5 san, who is also a major figure in chipbreak, is actually from Sapporo!
+So I decided to have someone from Sapporo join us…!

 [twitter](https://twitter.com/Ca5)
 [MixCloud](https://www.mixcloud.com/ca54makske)